andreas-lehn/stm32/README.md

 The `main` function can be written very generic and can then be reused in all projects.
 The application specific code has to implement three functions:
 1. `setup`: This is the first function that is called by `main`.
-   Its purpose is to set up the board an configure als the peripherals.
+   Its purpose is to set up the board an configure all the peripherals.
    At the end the board is useable for the application specific code.
 2. `init`: This function has to initialize the application.
    It is called before the first step and after the setup of the hardware.
    So it can use the hardware already when executing the initialisation code.
-   `init` returns the heart beats per second.
+   `init` returns the requiered heart beats per second for the step function to main.
-   With this frequency the `step` function is called.
 3. `step` is called cyclically when ever a heart beat occurs.
+   The frequency is determined by the `init` function.
-   It should finish inside the heart beat.
+   `step` should finish inside the duration between heart beat.
    Otherwise some heart beats are missed.

 This is the dynamic structure of all my programms.
-It scheduling is more advanced a scheduler can be triggered by `step`.
+If scheduling is more advanced a scheduler can be triggered by `step`.
 The scheduler than executes pieces of the software as required.
 These pieces are often called _tasks_.